 Modern Slavery Statement

-Provident financial plc and its operating companies (“the Group”) is a specialist non-standard lending group which operates across the United Kingdom (UK) and Republic of Ireland (ROI).
+Provident Financial Group plc and its operating companies (“PFG”) is a specialist lending business which operates across the United Kingdom (UK).

-The Group is opposed to slavery and human trafficking in both its direct operations and in the indirect operations of its supply chains.
+The Group is committed to supporting and respecting human rights and, as such, is opposed to slavery and human trafficking in both its direct operations and in the indirect operations of its supply chains.
 As such, the Group will not knowingly support or do business with any organisation involved in slavery or human trafficking.
-This commitment is underpinned by the Group’s corporate policy on procurement and outsourcing and the Group’s corporate diversity, equality and inclusion policy which endorses the United Nation’s Universal Declaration of Human Rights and the International Labour Organisation’s Fundamental Conventions which cover freedom of association and collective bargaining, the abolition of all forms of compulsory and forced labour, respect for equality and the elimination of child labour.
-The Group also acknowledges the United Nation’s Guiding Principles on Business and Human Rights as the recognised framework for the Group and its Divisions to respect human rights in their own operations and through their relationships with other key stakeholders (e.g. suppliers).
+This commitment is underpinned by the Group’s corporate policy on Human Rights and Modern Slavery which endorses the United Nation’s Universal Declaration of Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
+The Group also acknowledges the United Nation’s Guiding Principles on Business and Human Rights as the recognised framework for the Group and its Divisions to respect human rights in their own operations and through their relationships with other key stakeholders (e.g. suppliers) and is a signatory to the United Nations Global Compact.
+This is supported by the Group’s Procurement Policy which further underlines the Group’s commitment to complying with the requirements of the Modern Slavery Act 2015 and ensuring that procurement decisions take account of other sustainability considerations.

 Other corporate policies, which support this commitment include the Health and Safety Policy, Whistleblowing Policy, Bribery Policy and Human Resources Policy.